WKWO

 WKWO (90.9 FM) is a radio station licensed to serve Wooster, Ohio.
+Owned by the Educational Media Foundation (EMF), it broadcasts EMF's Contemporary Christian programming service, K-Love.

-The station operated from 1968 to 2019 as the campus radio station of The College of Wooster, before the college transitioned it to online-only operation in April 2019.
-The station is now owned by Educational Media Foundation, and carries EMF's K-LOVE contemporary Christian format.
+The station operated from 1968 to 2019 as WCWS, the campus radio station of The College of Wooster, before the college transitioned it to online-only operation in April 2019.
+Sold to EMF the following year, WCWS was relaunched as WKWO, carrying K-Love for the Mid-Ohio region.

 History

 WCWS-FM at The College of Wooster

 The College of Wooster's first venture into radio was the short-lived station WABW, which broadcast for one year in 1926.
 A carrier current outlet, "WCW", went on the air in 1950, and in 1956, the school struck a deal with commercial station WWST-FM in which the college received two hours of airtime a day.

 The WWST-FM agreement ended in November 1966 as FM radio became a more profitable venture, prompting the college to apply for its own station.
 On September 12, 1967, the college filed for a construction permit of its own, which was granted on December 5.
 WCWS received its license on May 24, 1968, and it began regular operations that fall.
 The station broadcast the New York Metropolitan Opera and also was supplied with United Press International wire service.

 In the mid-1980s, the station increased its effective radiated power to 890 watts and went stereo.
 In 1987, WCWS-FM changed frequencies to 90.9 MHz in order to reduce co-channel interference to WKCO at Kenyon College.
 However, an attempt to increase the station's power further caused unanticipated problems for the college physics department, requiring the transmitter to be moved off campus and to Back Orville Road in 1992.

 In 2004, RB Schools, a Texas Christian radio group, challenged the licenses of WCWS-FM and 12 other radio stations during the FCC license renewal process in an attempt to enforce non-consensual time-sharing of the channel.
 Due to the efforts of the College of Wooster administration, Herman Gibbs, John Finn, and the student management, the FCC denied the challenge in May 2005.
 As a result, WCWS-FM was revamped as "WOO 91, Wooster's Sound Alternative", with a new image and improved sound; it also began broadcasting 24 hours a day.

 In the fall of 2013, WCWS-FM moved out of Wishart Hall to Lowry Center, Wooster’s student center, increasing the visibility of the station on the college's campus.